 Each year the Foundation accepts applications from throughout the State, allowing organizations of all types to express their need.
 Each year those needs change, but we are consistently impressed with the good work these organizations are doing in Idaho.
 There are so many volunteers and community leaders throughout Idaho who make each community more successful.
 From after school programs and field trip bussing to providing breakthrough technologies to improve rural medicine, the Foundation has been able to aid communities throughout the State.

 The Foundation accepts inquiries from any qualified tax-exempt Idaho nonprofit organization.
 Particular grantmaking priorities include rural healthcare, educational programs for children, and programs in underserved communities and for underserved populations.
 Prior grants made can be seen on our IRS filings at www.guidestar.org.
-The prior year grants are listed in the link below.
 The Foundation does not limit giving to a certain type of program or need (i.e.: programs, equipment, bricks and mortar, salaries and benefits), however administrative costs are not preferred.
 We are interested in organizations run in a cost-effective manner and serving large numbers of people who are truly in need.
 Prior grants awarded are available by viewing the Foundation's 990-PFs on www.guidestar.org.